Colca Canyon: 2017 Updated information about Colca Canyon Tours from how to get there, tour info and prices, as well as FAQ´s!

 - ***For the FULL DAY tour, bring a small bag only.
 Large luggage can be stored at your accommodation in Arequipa.

 - Photocopy of passport and immigration card (TAM)

 - Light backpack

 - 1.5 to 2 litres of water for day 1 (if you need more you can buy it at the small shops at the villages BUT it can be expensive)

 - Sun cream (very important)

 - Hat, sunglasses

 - Waterproof rain jacket

-- Warm layers, sweater or jacket (IMPORTANT) –Temperatures reach lows of -10 Celsius
+- Warm layers, sweater or jacket (important) –temperatures can reach lows of -10 celsius during the night

 - Shorts or pants for walking